Protein in brief

 Other populations to consider

-Protein requirements are higher for young children, elderly populations, and pregnant individuals. it's always best to speak with a healthcare professional, such as a dietitian for personalized nutrition requirements, especially in these populations.
+Protein needs are also higher in young children, elderly populations, and pregnant individuals.
+Lifestyles that might lack enough protein include fruit-heavy ones like raw veganism, low-calorie diets, or plant-based eating habits that avoid legumes, nuts, and seeds.
+It’s best to consult a healthcare professional, such as a dietitian, for personalized nutrition advice, especially in these cases.

 Food sources of protein

-Protein is found in a wide variety of legumes, grains, vegetables, nuts, and seeds.
-There are loads of plant-based food sources, below is a list of just a few top sources with approximate grams of protein per serving.
+Protein is found in a wide variety of foods like legumes, grains, vegetables, nuts, and seeds.
+Here are some top plant-based protein sources, along with their approximate grams of protein per serving.

 • Tofu (½ cup) - 13 g